MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/overview-app-growth.md

 ---
 title: Overview for planning, strategizing, and executing growth for your app
 author: heath-hamilton
-description: Learn to plan, strategize and execute growth for your app ms.topic: conceptual ms.localizationpriority: high ms.author: surbhigupta
+description: Learn to plan, strategize and execute growth for your app. ms.topic: conceptual ms.localizationpriority: high ms.author: surbhigupta